 - training and education for both OSP staff and the research community.

-Questions regarding any of these activities should be directed to the OSP’s Contract Review and Export Controls.
-Steve Berhang is the Director and can be reached at 201.216.3464 or at email@example.com.
+Questions regarding any of these activities should be directed to Barbara DeHaven, OSP’s Executive Director, at 201.216.8762 or email@example.com.